-The most important thing to understand about risk is something you’ve probably heard before: The higher the risk of your investment, the greater return you should expect on your money.
-(It is, however, the nature of risk that the return you expect might not be the return you actually get.)
+The most important thing to understand about risk is something you’ve probably heard before: Generally, the higher the risk of your investment, the greater return you should expect on your money.
+It is, however, the nature of risk that the return you expect might not be the return you actually get.

 The concept of “Modern Portfolio Theory” emphasizes that risk and reward are linked.
-If you hope for a higher return, you should also expect a higher volatility — the variability of actual returns.
-The returns on an S&P 500 ETF may be up one year and down the next.
+If you hope for a higher return, you should also expect higher volatility — the variability of actual returns.
+The returns on an exchange-traded fund (ETF) may be up one year and down the next.

-Returns on a mutual fund of Brazil stocks will likely have much wider changes in returns from year-to-year, or even month-to-month.
+Returns on a mutual fund of emerging market stocks will likely have much wider changes in returns from year-to-year, or even month-to-month.
 You might make a lot more money, but you also could lose much more.

 How Much Risk Should You Take?

-This is why young people are advised to put their retirement savings in a more aggressive portfolio—there’s a lot of time to go!
+This is why young people are advised to put their retirement savings in a more aggressive portfolio.
 As you get closer to retirement, you’ll generally want to be more conservative.
-Consult SoFi’s retirement calculator to see where you stand on your retirement goals.
+You can also consult a retirement calculator to see where you stand on your retirement goals.

 What Types of Risk Are There?

 You can, however, reduce other risks.
 For example, if you buy individual stocks, you open yourself up to business specific risk.
-Think Worldcom or Enron.
-But, if you buy an S&P 500 index fund, you are buying stock in 500 companies.
-If one of these companies falters, it will impact the S&P index, but it won’t have the same harsh impact on your investment.
+But, if you buy an index fund, you are buying assets in multiple companies.
+If one of these companies falters, it will impact the index, but it won’t have the same harsh impact on your investment.
 This is why seasoned investors tend to emphasize portfolio diversification so much.

 How Should You Manage Risk?